open-ephys/commutator-docs/source/spi-commutator/index.rst

+:orphan:

 .. _spi_commutator:

 SPI Commutator
 *************************************************

 .. todo:: The SPI commutator is in active development.
-Its documentation will go here once it is publically available.
+Its documentation will go here once it is publicly available.

 .. toctree::
    :hidden: